Migrate an External Docker Server

 This is the fastest path for teams migrating from self-hosted infrastructure, Kubernetes, or other serverless platforms.
 Your existing server code stays unchanged.
 You just need to define a [Dockerfile](/documentation/development/use-custom-container-image) (or reference an existing image from a [private registry](/documentation/development/private-registries)) and tell fal how to start your server.
 If you are starting from scratch rather than migrating, the [Quick Start](/documentation/development/getting-started/quick-start) is a better starting point.

 Most of the Serverless documentation focuses on `fal.App`, the class-based approach where you define `setup()`, endpoints, and `teardown()` as methods on a class.
-For server migration, this guide uses `@fal.function` instead.
-It is a decorator-based alternative that wraps a single function rather than a class.
-You pass all configuration (machine type, scaling parameters, container image) as decorator arguments, and the function body runs on the remote machine.
+For server migration, this guide starts with a Dockerfile instead.
+Your Dockerfile starts the server process, and `pyproject.toml` provides the deployment configuration such as machine type, scaling parameters, container image, and exposed port.

-`fal.function` is the natural fit for existing servers because you typically just need to start a process and expose a port.
+Direct Server Mode is the natural fit for existing servers because you typically just need to start a process and expose a port.
 You do not need lifecycle hooks or multiple endpoints since your server already handles those.
-Both `fal.function` and `fal.App` support the same scaling parameters (`keep_alive`, `min_concurrency`, `max_concurrency`, and more).
-See the [full parameter reference](#fal-function-reference) below for the complete list.
+Both Direct Server Mode and `fal.App` support the same scaling parameters (`keep_alive`, `min_concurrency`, `max_concurrency`, and more).
+See the [pyproject.toml reference](/api-reference/python-sdk/pyproject-toml) for the full configuration schema.

 ## Option 1: Direct Server Mode